Frederic Chancellor: Early life

 Chancellor was born on 13 April 1825 in Chelsea, London.
 He was the third eldest of 11 children born to John Chancellor (1794–1876), a coach builder, and his wife, Rebecca Wilmott (1797–1869).
 Frederic's baptism was one of the first to take place at the newly built St Luke's Church, Chelsea, on 18 May 1825.
 He began his architectural career in 1846 working for the Chelmsford-based practice of James Beadel & Son for whom he designed farm buildings, including those at Stevens Farm in Chignall for the Chelmsford farmer, James Crush.
 In 1854 Chancellor won a competition to design a new school in Felsted, which brought him to the wider attention of his peers.
 The following year, under Beadel & Son, he completed the designs for one of his earliest surviving buildings, the lodge within the grounds of Chelmsford's Quaker Burial Ground.
-Chancellor set up his own offices in London and Chelmsford in 1860; one of his earliest clients was the London and County Bank for whom he designed properties at 32 and 34 Borough High Street, Southwark, in 1862; and 49 Broadway, Stratford, in 1867.
+Chancellor set up his own offices in London and Chelmsford in 1860; one of his earliest clients was the London and County Bank for whom he designed properties at 32 and 34 Borough High Street, Southwark, in 1862; 58 High Street, Tenterden, Kent (1866); 3 London Street, Basingstoke (1866); and 49 Broadway, Stratford, in 1867.